 The following morning, it was downstairs for the buffet breakfast.
-While eating, breakfast we discussed things to do that day.
+While eating, breakfast, we discussed things to do that day.
 We had plenty of time to kill since our flight to Auckland did not depart until 22:30 that night.
-Our decision was Santa Monica Pier.
+Our decision was the Santa Monica Pier.
 Neither one of us had been there before.

-Google Maps easily guided us to the pier.
+Google Maps efficiently guided us to the pier.
 When we arrived, we stopped at the red light directly across from the entrance to the Santa Monica Pier.
 I knew I had to get a photograph of the iconic sign.
 That would have to wait until we parked.

-The traffic light turned green and we proceeded across the intersection and began our descent to the pier.
+The traffic light turned green, and we proceeded across the intersection and began our descent to the pier.
 At the bottom of the drive, one had to turn left to the parking lot on the boardwalk.

 Once we parked, I walked back up to the entry sign while Leslie waited on the boardwalk.
 I was certainly not the only one who decided to take a photograph of the sign.
 Group after group of people stopped to take a “souvenir” photo beneath the iconic Santa Monica Pier sign.
 All the while, the locals went by, hardly noticing the tourists.
 In the first photograph I posted, a blurred runner attests to that fact.

 I was surprised at the crosswalk at the intersection.
-Essentially the entire intersection was a crosswalk.
+Virtually the entire intersection was a crosswalk.
 I had never seen one painted quite like that.
 With all of the converging lines, it was almost too hard to look at and stay oriented.

 One of the things we noticed on the beach was a field of crosses on display.
 It seemed to be drawing attention to the many soldiers the United States has lost in the war on terror.
 We could not discern why some crosses were white while others were red.
 If one looks closely at the photograph, one can make out at least one Star of David and one Muslim crescent moon.
-Those that installed the display did a very precise job.
+Those that installed the display did an exact job.
 No matter which way one looked, the crosses lined up perfectly.

 We ended up sitting on the patio of Mariasol to have a coffee.
 There were a few others there for lunch.
 The Mexican food looked amazing.
 Unfortunately, we were between a rock and a hard place.
-We had eaten breakfast not all that long ago.
+We had eaten breakfast, not all that long ago.
 Also, we planned to drive to the In-N-Out Burger for lunch.
-If we ever get back to that point on the planet, we will plan better so we can try some of the Mexican food.
+If we ever get back to that point on the planet, we will prepare better so we can try some of the Mexican food.

 A little beyond the Route 66 sign is the old Hippodrome building.
-I understand it is the oldest building on the pier, dating from the mid-1940’s.
+I understand it is the oldest building on the pier, dating from the mid-1940s.
 Housed in the Hippodrome is a beautiful antique carousel.
-The carousel dates from the 1920’s.
+The carousel dates from the 1920s.
 We did not ride it (apparently there is a weight limit), but we did sit and watch it for a long time.

 We got back in our rental car and drove off the pier.
-Sitting under the Santa Monica Pier sign, waiting for the traffic light, we noticed the drive down to the pier was no longer open.
-We could only imagine the drive reopened periodically as people depart like we did.
+Sitting under the Santa Monica Pier sign, waiting for the traffic light, we noticed the drive down to the dock was no longer open.
+We could only imagine the drive reopened periodically as people depart as we did.

 While I waited for our order, Leslie went outside to find a table.
 In my opinion, half the reason to eat at this particular In-N-Out Burger is to watch the endless stream of planes landing at the airport.
-We got our fill of burgers, fries, and planes.
+We got our fill of burgers, fries, and aircraft.

 After lunch, we walked across the street to watch the planes approach the airport, flying directly overhead.
 I filmed a Southwest Airlines jet and posted it on Facebook.
-By clicking on “watch on Facebook” one can see the video.
+By clicking on “watch on Facebook,” one can see the video.